Tiendil/blog.feeds.fun/content/posts/2025-005-june-2025-in-feeds-fun/en.md

 Summary:

-- We released 7 new versions of Feeds Fun: one major and six minor ones.
+- We made 7 releases.
 Numerous stability improvements and bug fixes were introduced.
 - Feeds Fun should start better processing news from small, niche, and/or non-English sites.
 - Self-hosted users should upgrade their `Supertokens` instance to `11.0.4` version.
 - The [Roadmap](https://github.com/users/Tiendil/projects/1/views/1?pane=info) has been published, and we have already received your feedback.
 Thanks for that!